Ben Graham Corp Logo The Ben Graham Corporation

 all information changes present themselves.

-are involved in the process?
-No other process mapping method addresses this basic question!
-How can you understand a process if you don't know the documents that drive it?
+No other process flow charting method addresses this basic question!
+How can you understand a process if you don't have a clear understanding of the documents that drive it?

 Labels